fabriceLatri/nest-todos-app/README.md

 ## Configuration

-Create a .env file with this variables
+Create a .env file at the root directory with this variables

 ```bash
 # .env file